SALMON (Scalable Ab-initio Light-Matter simulator for Optics and Nanoscience)

 • Kazuhiro Yabana (University of Tsukuba, Japan)

-• Atsushi Yamada (University of Tsukuba, Japan)
+• Atsushi Yamada (National Defense Academy of Japan, Japan)

 Former developers